 Fitting & Finding Your Size

 If the majority of your hiking happens in cool weather, start your fitting with a moderately thick wool sock.
-On the other hand, if warm or hot weather is more frequent where you hike, begin with a relatively thin synthetic sock.
+On the other hand, if warm or hot weather is more frequent where you hike, begin with a thin synthetic sock.

 Finding a well-fitting shoe for your particular foot is even more important for hiking shoes than boots.
-A boot's higher ankle collars provide more lacing adjustment that can be used to hold the foot in place in the footbed.
-A narrow foot in a wider shoe will be more difficult to secure than in a wider boot.
+A boot's higher ankle collars provide more lacing adjustment that is used to hold the foot in place in the footbed.
+A narrow foot in a wider shoe is more difficult to secure than in a wider boot.
 If you are new to shoes for the outdoors, a 1/2 or full size larger than casual shoes is a good place to start.
 The Brannock device, which gives both a length and width measurement of your foot when used by an experienced shoe fitter, provides valuable measurements to speed up sizing.

-You will want to make sure that the shoe and size you choose captures your foot well, so that there is no sliding of the heel up and down in the shoe.
+You want to make sure that the shoe and size you choose captures your foot well so that there is no sliding of the heel up and down in the shoe.
 To avoid blisters, the tips of your toes should never touch the front of your shoe.
 Loosen the laces of the shoe, slide your foot all the way to the front.
 There should be about ½ inch of space, or your pinky finger width, behind your heel.
-When lacing the shoe up, slide your heel snugly into the back of the shoe, and lace it up with even tension across your forefoot.
-Take a hot lap around the store, walk on some stairs or that fancy ramp some stores have, and note the feel and especially how well your heel stays put in the back of the shoe.
+When lacing the shoe up, slide your heel into the back of the shoe, and lace it up with even tension across your forefoot.
+Take a lap around the store, walk on some stairs or that fancy ramp some stores have and note the feel and how well your heel stays put in the back of the shoe.